 funding is complete.
 Interest will begin accruing on the date your account is funded.

-According to CSR, the online application is actually in two parts, and what appears is the first part, which captures all of your identifying information.
+According to CSR, the online application is actually in two parts, with the first part capturing all of your identifying information.
 Once your membership application has been approved, you can open a CD online.

-Garden Savings FCU also has six full-service New Jersey branches located in Dover, Maplewood, Newark, New Providence, Parsippany, and South Orange.
+Garden Savings FCU also has four full-service New Jersey branches located in Dover, Newark, Parsippany, and South Orange.
+There are also two branches in Montville and Murray Hill for Marrota Controls and Nokia employees, respectively.

 Credit Union Overview